 Every time I tune into the pettiness of Donald Trump, his colossal self-centeredness, I am reminded of not what a monster, but actually how human he is.
 Or if not human, then Id-like.
 Indeed, one could say that he is pure injured Id, ungoverned by any real coherent ego, and wholly ignorant of the remotest notion of super-ego.
 Not that a Freudian equation would necessarily remedy or justify his existence in the world, but, as much as I hate to admit it, he is definitely in me.
 Or I in him.
 And in all of us.
 Hence his timelessness.
 His parodic atemporality.
 For he is a parody.
 “Always already” a parody, this man, this spiritually squalid and abject crime of a human being, is always waiting to remind us that he is standing much closer to us than many of us are willing to admit.
 In fact, he is right there.

 So is Beavis.
+And Butthead.

 — Chris Sharp